 Flagger station lighting, designated person, light meters, and additional power sources (generator and inverter) will not be measured and paid for separately but shall be included in the work.

 INSTRUCTIONS TO DESIGNERS (delete instructions and symbols from final draft):

-This is a pilot project special provision that is to be used only on selected projects.
-Submit proposed pilot projects to the Area Engineers for review prior to using this special provision.

-Use this pilot project special provision on projects where the work is done at night for illumination of the work.
+Use this project special provision on all projects where the work is done at night for illumination of the work.